XcooBee/xcoobee-php-sdk/README.md

 Calling this method more than once per minute will result in HTTP 429 error (exceeding call limits).

 You will the following data-points:
+- trans_id
-- sender,
+- sender
 - filename
 - filesize (in bytes)
 - receipt_date
 - expiration_date
-- last_download_date
+- download_date

 Inbox items are listed in order of arrival with most recent items first.

 options:
 ```